-The other day I read an article about Target (NYSE:TGT) that couldn’t stop talking about the discount retailer’s healthy 3.2% dividend yield.
+In June, I read an article about Target (NYSE:TGT) that couldn’t stop talking about the discount retailer’s healthy dividend yield, which was yielding 3.15% as of Friday’s close.
 While anything above 3% certainly can’t be ignored, it turns out that 134 S&P 500 stocks currently offer a dividend yield of 3% or higher.

 So, the 3% yield isn’t nearly as unique as many investors believe.
 For some investors, that means it might be smarter to consider ETFs that focus on dividend yields as part of their stock-selection process.